Not all assessments are created equal. As you consider alternatives to Prevue, keep in mind the following:

 The Great Debate; Ipsative vs. Normative

 The Prevue Personality Assessment is a normative test.
-Users of Prevue Assessments often ask what the difference between ipsative and normative tests is?
+Users of Prevue Assessments often ask what is the difference between ipsative and normative tests?

 On the other hand, the following quote from the famous psychometrician, Dr. Paul Kline, should carry the day in comparing these two types of personality assessments:

 “It is clear that normative tests are far superior to ipsative tests as precise measures of psychological characteristics.
 Ipsative scores are only suitable as a basis of discussion.
 Since, however, it is perfectly possible to use normative tests as a basis for discussion and have, in addition, scores suitable for statistical analysis, there seems no reason to use ipsative scored tests and they are not recommended.”